weaverbel/10bosco/README.md

     watching something you helped build take on a life of its own.
     Celebrate that---you won't have any trouble finding something else to keep you busy.

+1.  **Be Trusting**
+    Let people bring good ideas to the table and let those ideas be heard.
+Then if enough people agree with that idea, trust that person to get on with it.
+    Micromanaging or trying to control everything centrally means people won't feel they have the autonomy to act.
+    That will probably cause them to drift away.
+    Trusting people
+    to step up to their commitments is a great way to foster development of both the individual and the community as a whole.

 [alinsky]: https://www.amazon.com/Rules-Radicals-Practical-Primer-Realistic/dp/0679721134/
 [bpco]: https://www.amazon.com/Building-Powerful-Community-Organizations-Personal/dp/0977151808/